 Here at Cozens-Hardy, our experienced team is able to provide you with this basic advice through our fixed fee interview, which costs £95 plus VAT.

 ‘Mediation’ is an alternative way for couples to agree the arrangement about children and money.
 Usually a mediation service will offer you and your husband or wife a series of meetings with a trained mediator.
 In these meetings you can talk about arrangements for the children and money and see whether you can reach any agreement.
 If you can, a note will be made of the agreement, and you will both be able to have it checked by a solicitor, before it is made binding.
-If this approach interests you, do consider the ‘Collaborative’ approach, details of which can be found on our Collaborative Law Fact Sheet.
+If this approach interests you, do consider the ‘Collaborative’ approach, details of which can be found here.

 If, after full consideration, you feel that you wish to end the marriage, then a divorce is necessary as the only legal way to achieve this.
 To obtain a divorce you must establish that the marriage has irretrievably broken down.